firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-12-10-i-send-my-tower-walking.md

 artist-img: artist-name.jpg
 author-img: amanda-helms.jpg
 author-bio: |
-  Amanda Helms is a science fiction and fantasy writer whose fiction has appeared in or is forthcoming from _The Cackle of Cthulhu_ anthology, _Daily Science Fiction_, _Future Science Fiction Digest_, and elsewhere.
+  Amanda Helms is a science fiction and fantasy writer whose fiction has appeared in or is forthcoming from _The Cackle of Cthulhu_ (Baen, 2018), _Daily Science Fiction_, _Future Science Fiction Digest_, and elsewhere.
 Amanda blogs infrequently at [amandahelms.com](http://www.amandahelms.com) and tweets with a smidgen more frequency as [@amandaghelms](https://www.twitter.com/amandaghelms).
 She and her husband live in Colorado with their increasingly lazy Boxer mix.
 proofread: false
 contentnote: